-Ms Heber-Percy has learnt first hand the merits of both fast and slow management.
-Established in 2003, Mr & Mrs Smith has 110 employees and three offices worldwide.
-Like any new venture, it started at an adrenalin-fuelled pace but has slowed as it has matured.
+Ms. Heber-Percy has learned firsthand the merits of both fast and slow management.
+Established in 2003, Mr & Mrs. Smith has 110 employees and three offices worldwide.
+Like any new venture, it started at an adrenalin-fuelled pace but slowed as it matured.

 “Slow makes fast happen,” she says.
 “We do things fast but well for our customers because the technology has been well thought out.
 We can surface the right information at the right time.”

 Regularly stepping back from the fray means serious thought can be given to the strategic direction of the business.
 One of Ms Heber-Percy’s regrets is that the company did not create an advisory board sooner.
 She and her colleagues were reluctant to take on advisers from the very industry they were trying to disrupt but, “it should have been about slowing down and listening to people who have experience”, she says.
 Time-consuming mistakes could have been avoided.

 Sarah Wood, co-founder, and chief operating officer of UK marketing technology company Unruly agree that business should not always be done as quickly as possible.
 “We’re a high-growth business but it’s not a 100-meter sprint, it’s a marathon,” she says.
 “There are moments when you need to do fast but planned agility is paramount.”